 Number one on my list is Dark Leafy Greens.
 These can be any variety from dark green spinach to arugula, to Spring Mix.

 They are high in nutrients and volume, but low in calories and carbs.
 For instance, two cups or 85 grams of Spring Mix has only 20 calories, one gram of fiber and three grams of carbs.

 That is a good amount of volume, very few calories and a good fiber-to-carb ratio, which is the factor that you want to pay attention to when you are looking for good low-carb veggies.

-Some leafy greens belong to the cruciferous or bassica family, such as kale and collard greens.
+Some leafy greens belong to the cruciferous or brassica family, such as kale and collard greens.
 Those and other cruciferous vegetables are low in carbs and very good for you.

 In fact, there have been several studies linking an increased intake of cruciferous vegetables to a decreased risk of cancer.

-They also have a cholesterol lowering effect.
+They also have a cholesterol-lowering effect.
 This effect is due to compounds in the vegetables that bind to bile acids causing them to be excreted by your body.
-To make more bile, your body needs to use up stores of cholesterol, which has an overall cholesterol-lowering affect.
+To make more bile, your body needs to use up stores of cholesterol, which has an overall cholesterol-lowering effect.

 If you don’t want to eat kale or collard greens, there are plenty of other low-carb cruciferous vegetables to choose from, such as the vegetables listed below.

 Cauliflower is a cruciferous vegetable that not only has a good fiber-to-carb ratio but is also super versatile, which makes it a favorite among low-carb and keto dieters.

 You can rice it, mash it to make mock mashed potatoes or eat it steamed.